DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 You might also want to ask:

-* how the provider arranges academic study and practical teaching practice
+* how they arrange academic study and practical teaching practice
 * who your mentor will be, and how often you'll meet them
-* how many schools you'll be doing teaching practice in and how long each one will last
+* how many schools you'll be doing teaching practice in and how long each will last
-* what are the starting and finishing dates of the course
+* the starting and finishing dates of the course

 ### Find out where you’ll spend your time